MursalBajwa/factory-management-system/README.md

-# Factory Management System — Gadgistics
+# Factory Management System

 **Short description**
-The Factory Management System (Gadgistics) is a web-based application designed to centralize and automate core factory/store operations: user and customer management, inventory and product control, supplier and financial transaction handling (cash/cheque/debt), selling records, expenses, and customer notifications.
+The Factory Management System is a web-based application designed to centralize and automate core factory/store operations: user and customer management, inventory and product control, supplier and financial transaction handling (cash/cheque/debt), selling records, expenses, and customer notifications.
 The system aims to reduce manual work, improve data accuracy, and provide timely reports for decision making. :contentReference[oaicite:0]{index=0}

 ---